 - Event sessions with the most attendee engagement

 - Event speakers with the most attendee engagement

 - Survey data with content feedback

 For ABM event marketers reviewing this data, cross reference your reports with your target accounts to make sure your content theme is engaging your target audience.

 One clear advantage that roadshows have over conventional one-off events is that a roadshow series allows the event team to be more agile, giving them more opportunity to flex their creative muscle.

 With this in mind, you may find it easier to create interactive experiences that may not be possible in a more structured, large-audience setting.
-Given that the number of attendees will be considerably smaller than normal conferences, take advantage of creating a workshop event environment.
+Given that the number of attendees will be considerably smaller than normal conferences, take advantage of creating a workshop event or seminar environment.

 Keep in mind that experiential campaigns and event roadshows are not always synonymous.
 Experiential initiatives are usually stand-alone events that function as a form of brand activation while event roadshows are a continuous series that look to bring direct value to attendees either through product or industry education.

 However, that does not mean that roadshow teams can’t learn a thing or two from experiential marketing.
 For more inspiration, check out this list of exceptional experiential marketing examples.

 "One of the reasons why events are so important here at TaskUs is because from the top down everyone believes how effective this channel is for marketing and for achieving business goals."